 There is one detail of most of her paintings that reveal a little secret of Anita: as a child, she developed an atrophy in the arm and right hand and hence needed to learn to write and paint with her left hand – which she did very well.
 If you look at most of her works, exposed hands are a constant element.
 Who knows if the hands of these women do not represent the hands of the artist herself, not only as part of the body but as part of her identity?

-In 1923, shortly after the event that gave rise to modernism in Brazil, Anita won a scholarship to study art in Europe, this time in France.
-In this period she produced the artwork Chanson de Montmartre, one of the most delicate and subtle things that her hand has created, but which, in my opinion, is actually one of the works that the least resembles the “Malfatti style”.
+In 1923, shortly after the event that gave rise to modernism in Brazil, Malfatti won a scholarship to study art in Europe, this time in France.
+In this period, she produced the artwork Chanson de Montmartre, one of the most delicate and subtle things that her hand has created, but which, in my opinion, is actually one of the works that least resembles the “Malfatti style.”

-One no longer sees the cubist shapes, the boldness in the colors, the anguished expression of Anita’s interior.
+One no longer sees the Cubist shapes, the boldness in the colors, the anguished expression of Malfatti’s interior.
 Perhaps the same can be said of Mulher do Pará, made around the same period.

-It is certain that the deformity of the bodies, characteristic of the early years of Anita, does not appear so much in this work, but it returns this time in a more stylized way.
-What I like about this picture is that the two women convey the sense of silence and at the same time unity.
+It is certain that the deformity of the bodies, characteristic of the early years of the artist, does not appear so much in this work, but it returns this time in a more stylized way.
+What I like about this picture is that the two women convey a sense of silence and, at the same time, unity.